angarsky/diveintopython/learn/date&time/datetime.md

 In Python, you can use the built-in `datetime` module to work with date and time values.
 To get the current date and time, you can use the `datetime.now()` method.

-Here's an example of getting date and time :
+In the following example first we get date and time and then print it:

 ```python
 from datetime import datetime